yevgeniusr/voting_bot/README.md

 pip install -r requirements.txt
 ```

-This will install the `discord.py` module into the virutal environment.
+This will install the `discord.py` module into the virtual environment.

 ### Run Forrest, Run!